-The British Fashion Council estimates that 240,000 or a quarter of all jobs in the UK Fashion industry will be lost due to impact of COVID 19/ Therefore, it would appear illogical for the Government to add to this economic hardship with a ban on fur given everything that it is trying to do to support the economy at this time.
+It would appear illogical for the Government to add to the economic challenges with a ban on fur given everything that it is trying to do to support the economy at this time.
+London is a global fashion and design centre.

-London is a global fashion and design centre; despite the claims of animal rights groups, fur has been on the catwalks and in the design studios of London Fashion Week in recent years including in 2019 and 2020.
 Introducing a ban on fur would send a message that the UK was restricting designers and the fashion sector from working with responsibly sourced and environmentally-friendly natural materials at a time when there is a realisation that mass-produced fast fashion, made from non-renewables, is unsustainable.
+It would also create a domino effect with other animal-based materials sending a further message that the UK is not open for business, unless it meets a narrow definition of what is sustainable i.e. not animal based.

-Such individuals operate in a global market and being hyper mobile would simply relocate elsewhere without heavy handed Government restrictions.
+Designers and businesses operate in a global market and being hyper mobile would simply relocate elsewhere without heavy handed Government restrictions.